andrea-liu87/security-contest/First Flights/#53-RebateFi-Hook/README.md

 [//]: # (contest-details-open)

 ## Result
-- High- User always get charge with sellFee when buy ReFi
+- High-V User always get charge with sellFee when buy ReFi
-- High- Unsafe transfer function from withdrawTokens
+- Medium-V Unsafe transfer function from withdrawTokens
-- Medium- Event emitted after external call
+- Medium-I Event emitted after external call
-- Low- TokensWithdraw Event is emitted with mismatch parameter
+- Low-V TokensWithdraw Event is emitted with mismatch parameter

 ## About the Project